 - Choose books independently.

-- Identify all upper and lower case letters.
+- Identify many upper and lower case letters.

 - Develop a love of literature.